Like most things, investment advisor marketing starts with Google. Building your web presence is the first step toward a robust marketing plan.

 - Follow Relevant Blogs and Reports

 - Monitor Regulatory Agency Websites

 - Appear as a Guest on Podcasts

 Digital marketing is crucial to being competitive in today’s market.
 But don’t forget to market your business the old-fashioned way, with direct mail and physical advertisements in your local community.

-Lean into acts of goodwill; invest in your community—sponsor a little league team, purchase ad space in smalltown newspapers and billboards.
+Lean into acts of goodwill; invest in your community—sponsor a little league team, purchase ad space in small-town newspapers and billboards.
 People love getting small gifts or greeting cards in the mail.
 It doesn’t have to be extravagant.
-Even a simple handwritten thank you note goes a long way in adding a personal touch that other financial advisors lack.
+Even a simple handwritten thank you note goes a long way in adding a personal touch that other wealth professionals lack.

-Become a pillar of your community so that everyone nearing retiring age knows your name.
+Become a pillar of your community so that everyone nearing retirement age knows your name.